WokLibCodeClub/Hello-Python/step1/step1.md

 The last one gives an error because we are accidentally mixing different types of objects in the addition sum - ```"20"``` is a text string and ```24``` is a number.
 You can add objects of the *same* type but you can't mix types in addition.

+In the next step we will come across special functions which can change Python objects from one type to another.

 ## Python comments

 Go back to your trinket project with your first ever Python code.